Lassie Online

 I.G.
 Edmonds

-Earthquakes, forest fires, amnesia-stricken men who think they're being accused of a crime they didn't commit—Paul gets in more trouble than either Jeff or Timmy could have imagined.
+The forest ranger sequence of Lassie novels begin with a bang with this volume, in which earthquakes, forest fires, and an amnesia-stricken man who thinks he's being accused of a crime he didn't commit all figure—Paul gets in more trouble than either Jeff or Timmy could have imagined.
 Hank Whitfield, Corey's partner in the first season of ranger stories, is featured in this novel.

 Lassie and the Mystery of Bristlecone Pine